GGG-KILLER/Kemori/README.md

 ### How do I install? ###
 Currently there are no **official** installers, therefore you'll have to download the binary from the Downloads/Releases section and run the binary directly.

+### Security Warnings ###
+* **Don't use connectors that aren't open-source**
+* Don't download connectors from other places that are not their oficial repositories
+* Always analyze the connector's code for malicious code (not many ways to prevent this from Kemori that I know of, but you're always free to contribute if you're feeling generous)

 ### Contribution guidelines ###
 * Mantain the code style already being used in the project (including spacing).